 When I shape the clay it’s primarily about process and seeing, the finished pieces are wonderful to me and they must meet my goals, but basically, they just sort of happen.
 The reason I experience it that way is because I create the shape of each piece as I’ve got the clay in my hands.
 I spend a great deal of time on each piece and it’s the process of making and understanding what I’m doing that is important to me.
 When I’m into the development of the piece I love getting the relationships just so; the surfaces complimenting the relationships, working out the details of how one form fits up against another, looking at what’s there and moving the forms so the spaces feel right.
-While I’m doing this I access my early training with Rowena Reed Kostellow and remember a joyous time in my life; a time of discovery and discipline; of unearthing a deep talent unbeknownst to me.
-When I have a tool or the clay in my hand I feel complete, I’m having fun, it’s the best time there is.
+While I’m doing this I access my early training with Rowena Reed Kostellow and remember a joyous time in my life; a time of discovery and discipline; of unearthing a deep talent.
+When I have a tool or the clay in my hand I feel complete, I’m having a great time, it’s the best there is.

 As an artist I’ve created the pieces that are shown on this website.
 As principal of my industrial design firm, Gordon Randall Perry Design, my designs and viewpoints have appeared in the books: American Design, Burridge Index, Gadgets, Marketing for the Small Design Firm, Mutant Materials in Contemporary Design, Power Packaging and Product Design 2, 4, 5 and 6, as well as in the publications Attenzione, Bon Appetit, Contract, Dentaltown, Digital Arts, Family Fun, Gourmet Today, HFD, ID, Interior Design, Interiors, Metropolitan Home, Modern Office Technology, Packaging Digest, PC Magazine, PC Week, PC World, Plastics Design Forum, R&D Magazine, Sports Merchandiser, Newsweek, The Chicago Tribune, Today’s Office, Tools and Wireless Week.
 I served as editorial consultant to Interiors magazine for an issue featuring office automation and was a guest designer on the TV program ‘Invention hunters’ and as an expert on the TV program ‘All American Makers’.
 My industrial design work is in the permanent collection at MoMA.